Dynamics for holographic codes: The building blocks

 The perfect tensor condition is nontrivial and it is far from obvious whether perfect tensors exist at all (they do).
 Throughout this paper we focus on the simplest case of $n=3$.
-In this particularly simple setting the definition of a perfect tensor reduces to that of a $3$-leg tensor $V$ which is an isometry in all three possible directions:\footnote{Care must be taken with adjoints and numbering: the adjoint operation reverses orientation so that numbering begins at the dollar sign and proceeds \emph{clockwise}.}
+In this particularly simple setting the definition of a perfect tensor reduces to that of a $3$-leg tensor $V$ which is an isometry in all three possible directions, as depicted in figure~\ref{fig:perfectcondition}.